mangila/webshop/README.md

 ***Educational purposes only***

-A mock webshop application built with Spring Boot, PostgreSQL, React Vite for Admin Web UI, and Flutter for Webshop UI
+A mock webshop application built with Spring Boot, PostgreSQL, and React Vite for Admin Web UI

 ## Project Overview